hadil-ghazal/aipi503/README.md

-# aipi503
-Initial coursework repo for AIPI503 - Foundations of AI for Prod Innovation
+# AIPI503 Duke foundations of AI for Product Innovation